WebWhales/Spaces-Code-Styling/php/classes.md

 As previously mentioned in the [function guide](https://webwhales.teamwork.com/spaces/programmeren/page/5148-functions#one-purpose-single-responsibility-principle), here we can use the same example, logically in the context of a class.

+> **ℹ️ Note:** Example: In a webshop system, when a new order is placed, an order is created in the system and a confirmation email is sent to the customer.
+For creating the order, there is a separate class, where the SRP of this class are the orders.
+For sending the mail is also a separate class created, when creating the order this class can be called to send the mail.

+> **⚠️ Warning:** Notice: Implementing this principle creates many small classes, however, the classes should not be dependent on each other.
+With the above example, it should not be that the Mail class is only implementable within the OrderClass.

 ---

 ## Organize for change or Open-Close Principle (OCP)